raimund89/ESP8266-RGB-Controller/README.md

 Command | Explanation
 ------------ | -------------
-#RRGGBBWW | Sends a color to the device in hexadecimal form in the range 0x00-0xFF for each color red (RR), green (GG), blue (BB) and white (WW). *Note:  you need to send the entire number.
-Sending for example 0xFFFF will result in red and green set to zero.* The device broadcasts the new color, in this same format, to all connected clients.
+`#RRGGBBWW` | Sends a color to the device in hexadecimal form in the range 0x00-0xFF for each color red (RR), green (GG), blue (BB) and white (WW). *Note:  you need to send the entire number.
+Sending for example 0xFFFF will result in red and green set to zero.* The device broadcasts the new color, in the same format, to all connected clients.
-c | Request for the current color.
-Uses the format #RRGGBBWW. pXX | Starts the program indicated by the hexadecimal number XX.
+`c` | Request for the current color.
+Returned value is in the format `#RRGGBBWW`.
+`pXX` | Starts the program indicated by the hexadecimal number `XX`.
 If XX equals 0, any currently running program is stopped.
 Hence, the device supports a maximum of 255 programs.
-The device broadcasts the number of the new program, in the same format, to all connected clients. r | Requests the currently running program.
-The code of the current program is returned in hexadecimal number.
+The device broadcasts the number of the new program, in the same format, to all connected clients.
+`r` | Requests the currently running program.
+Returned value is in the format `pXX`.
 Zero is returned if no program is running.